fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeStore/v3.3.0/Set-AzureRmDataLakeStoreFirewallRule.md

 ```

 ## DESCRIPTION
-The Set-AzureRmDataLakeStoreFirewallRule cmdlet modifies the specified firewall rule in the specified Data Lake Store.
+The **Set-AzureRmDataLakeStoreFirewallRule** cmdlet modifies the specified firewall rule in the specified Data Lake Store.

 ## EXAMPLES

-### --------------------------  Example 1: Update the start and end IP range for a firewall rule  --------------------------
+### Example 1: Update the start and end IP range for a firewall rule
-@{paragraph=PS C:\\\>}

 ```
 PS C:\> Set-AzureRmDataLakeStoreFirewallRule -AccountName "ContosoADL" -Name MyFirewallRule -StartIpAddress "127.0.0.1" -EndIpAddress "127.0.0.2"
 ```

-Updates the firewall rule "MyFirewallRule" in account "ContosoADL" to have a range of 127.0.0.1 - 127.0.0.2
+This command updates the firewall rule named MyFirewallRule in the account named ContosoADL that has the range of 127.0.0.1 - 127.0.0.2.

 ## PARAMETERS

 ### -Account
-The Data Lake Store account to update the firewall rule in
+Specifies the Data Lake Store account that this cmdlet updates the firewall rule.

 ```yaml
 Type: String